- Appointments 216.444.6503

 Here are some ways to reduce the risk of atelectasis:

 - Get up and walk around, perform breathing exercises and use an incentive spirometer after surgery as directed by your healthcare provider.

 - If you have any underlying conditions that can cause atelectasis, follow your provider’s recommendations for treating that condition.

 - Keep small objects away from children to reduce their risk of inhaling them.

 Outlook / Prognosis

-What is the outlook for people with atelectasis?
+What is the outlook for atelectasis?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy